Point reflection: Examples

 In two dimensions, a point reflection is the same as a rotation of 180 degrees.
-In three dimensions, a point reflection can be described as a 180-degree rotation composed with reflection across a plane perpendicular to the axis of rotation.
+In three dimensions, a point reflection can be described as a 180-degree rotation composed with reflection across the plane of rotation, perpendicular to the axis of rotation.
 In dimension n, point reflections are orientation-preserving if n is even, and orientation-reversing if n is odd.